Skip to content

 Prerequisites

-• Kimi CLI on PATH — requires --wire, --session, and --agent-file support (recent versions).
-Set KIMI_PLUGIN_CC_KIMI_BIN to override the binary location.
+• kimi-code on PATH — the plugin spawns kimi -p; set KIMI_PLUGIN_CC_KIMI_BIN to override the binary location.

 • Node ≥ 22.5 — for built-in node:sqlite.
 Set KIMI_PLUGIN_CC_NODE_BIN to override.